-Thursday Class sessions: Microeconomics is best learned by doing.
+• Class meetings: Microeconomics is best learned by doing.
 Employers need you to use your education to solve new problems, specific to their company and context.
-You cannot develop these skills by memorization, it requires regular, deliberate practice.
-During the class sessions we will get your started on developing your problem-solving and application skills by working together.
-You will have to continue the process with independent work using problem sets etc. Over the years I've found myself giving the same advice on how to approach problems and study in ECO206 in office hours and usually after students have done badly.
-I want to take advantage of this opportunity to try and work with all of you from the first day to put this advice into action and help all of you do your best.
-My advice requires you to do the work and get feedback.
-We can do this together during the class sessions.
+You cannot develop these skills by memorization, it requires regular, deliberate practice.During the class sessions we will get your started on developing your problem-solving and application skills by working together.
+You will have to continue the process with independent work using problem sets, homeworks, etc. Please check Quercus for the latest meeting information as things could change over the semester depending on circumstances and public health guidelines.